edu2act/course-linux-programming/ch05/ch05-linux-command-ls-1.md

 		...

 DESCRIPTION
     access()  checks whether the calling process can access the file pathname.
 If pathname is a symbolic link, it is dereferenced.

     The mode specifies the accessibility check(s) to be performed, and is  either  the  value F_OK, or a mask consisting of the bitwise OR of one or more of R_OK, W_OK, and X_OK.
 F_OK tests for the existence of the file.
-R_OK, W_OK, and X_OK test whether  the
+R_OK, W_OK, and X_OK test whether  the file exists and grants read, write, and execute permissions, respectively.

-       file exists and grants read, write, and execute permissions,respectively.
+    The  check is done using the calling process's real UID and GID, rather than the effective IDs as is done when actually attempting

-       The  check is done using the calling process's real UID and GID, rather than the effective IDs as is done when actually attempting ...
+		...
 RETURN VALUE
     On success (all requested permissions granted, or mode is F_OK and the file exists),  zero is returned.
-On error (at least one bit in mode asked for a permission that is denied, or mode is F_OK and the file does not exist, or some other error occurred), -1  is returned, and errno is set appropriately.
+On error (at least one bit in mode asked for a permission that is denied, or mode is F_OK and the file does not exist, or some other error occurred), -1  is returned,and errno is set appropriately.
 ...
 ```